RafaelMarquesFull/RafaelMarquesFull/README.md

 ------------

 <p align="center">
-Hello, welcome i'm Rafael full stack dev junior it's a great pleasure to have you here.
+Hello, welcome i'm Rafael full stack dev it's a great pleasure to have you here.
 </p>

 ------------